 - However, if your team is experiencing financial difficulty due to the COVID-19 pandemic, we may be able to waive your participation fees.
-Please contact us for more details.
+Please read the “Participation Fees” page for more details.

 - As a separate project from the exams above, the Organizing Committee is planning on arranging an online international group work activity to facilitate communication among competitors across the world.

 - Please visit the “International Group Project” page for more information.

 - Subgroup meeting for this event will be conducted online from August 2nd to 4th, 2020.

 - The timeline of the subgroup meeting is as follows: